-Coronavirus: India reports 22,752 new cases and 482 deaths in a day, tally touches 7.42 lakh
+Covid-19: India’s tally now 7.4 lakh with 22,752 new cases; Trump claims US toll is ‘down tenfold’

 Brazil’s President Jair Bolsonaro has tested positive.
+Modi wished him a speedy recovery.

 India’s coronavirus tally rose to 7,42,417, with 22,752 new cases in 24 hours on Wednesday morning.
 The toll went up by 482 to 20,642.
 More than 4.56 lakh people have recovered.

 Brazil’s President Jair Bolsonaro has tested positive for the coronavirus.
 Brazil is the second worst-affected country in the world with more than 16.6 lakh cases and nearly 67,000 deaths.
+Narendra Modi wished him a speedy recovery.

 The global coronavirus count is now over 1.17 crore, while the toll has crossed 5.43 lakh, according to the Johns Hopkins University.
 More than 64 lakh people have recovered so far.